 In this series of post, we shall learn the algorithm for image segmentation and implementation of the same using Tensorflow.
-This is the first part of the series where we shall focus on understanding and be implementing a deconvolutional/fractional-strided-convolutional layer in Tensorflow.

 Why is deconvolutional layer so important?